 The raw graphs, with their corresponding class EntailmentGraphRaw, are directed multigraphs (have multiple directed edges between the same pair of nodes) obtained by merging fragment graphs.
 The choice to represent this structure as a multigraph is motivated by the possibility that the entailment decision between a pair of nodes could be obtained from different entailment decision algorithms (EDAs).
 The different edges are combined when building a collapsed entailment graph, after all fragments graphs were merged into one raw graph.

 An example of a raw graph is presented below.
 Dashed edges represent EDA entailment decisions with confidence scores, while solid edges correspond to edges copied from fragment graphs.
-For clarity reasons, in this example we do not show edges that correspond to “no entailment” decisions of the EDA.
+For clarity reasons, in this example we only show decisions from a single EDA and do not show edges that correspond to “no entailment” decisions of the EDA.